-- Encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - Foster hatred which might lead to inter-community violence in the UK.
+- Encourage, justify or glorify terrorist violence in furtherance of particular beliefs. - Seek to provoke others to terrorist acts. - Encourage other serious criminal activity or seek to provoke others to serious criminal acts: or - Foster hatred which might lead to inter-community violence in the UK.